Mobile Crisis Unit

 - Substance Abuse Crisis – assessment, intervention and treatment planning when imminent danger is the result of, or exacerbated by, alcohol and drug abuse.

-- Domestic Disturbance – intervention and mediation of parent/child, marital and other interpersonal conflicts.
+- Domestic Disturbance – intervention to help mediate parent/child, marital and other interpersonal conflicts.

-- Trauma and Tragic Event – intervention for individuals and groups exposed to emotionally traumatic events such as natural disasters, violent deaths, mass casualty situations, etc.
+- Trauma and Tragic Event – as available, intervene with individuals and groups exposed to emotionally traumatic events such as natural disasters, mass casualty situations, etc.

 - Critical Incident Stress – incident debriefings and stress management education for public safety personnel.